edgarsmdn/GNN_IAC/README.md

 The GNNs trained on the corresponding feasible data are contained in each of the `0#_Name_of_model` folders.
 There, you can also find the GNNs trained on the corresponding residuals.
 The training routines are also included.
 For each case, a report with the prediction statistics is also given.

+## Important Notice! ⚠️

+Our original work makes use of a dataset originally retrieved and published by [Brouwer et al. (2019)](https://doi.org/10.1021/acs.iecr.9b00727).
+On April 2023, [a correction](https://doi.org/10.1021/acs.iecr.3c00757) was published on this same dataset noticing that out of the 5194 data points in the original dataset 24 entries contained errors.
+In 18 of them iodomethane was incorrectly used instead of diiodomethane.
+The other 6 contained a typo of incorrect placement of the decimal point in the experimental value of the infinite dilution activity coefficient.

+We have re-run our computational experiments and analysis to observe the impact of this correction in our original work.
+Overall, the correction have led to minor implications on the models accuracy and coverage percentage.
+The accuracy of the GNN-based models was in general slightly improved.
+Moreover, the original analysis, general conclusions and findings remain the same.

+You can see the impact report [here](https://github.com/edgarsmdn/GNN_IAC/blob/main/Correction_notice.pdf).

 ## Requirements

 The following libraries need to be also installed: